serversuck/pxt-PTKidsBIT/README.md

 * TurnLINE is direction to turn the robot.
 Select `Left` or `Right`
 * Speed is maximun speed between `0` to `100`
-* Sensor is the position of the sensor you want the robot to stop.
+* Sensor is the sensor you want the robot to stop.
 * Fast Time is the time at the maximum robot speed before a line is detected.
 * Break Time is the time for the Motor to reverse to brake when the Robot stops.